 - St. John's wort

-The pill may also be less effective if you have diarrhea or are vomiting.
-Check with your doctor to see if you are at risk after a stomach illness.
-Use backup methods of contraception until you know it is safe not to.
+The pill may also be less effective if you have diarrhea or vomiting.
+If you’ve had a stomach illness, check with your doctor to see if you’re at risk of pregnancy.
+Use a backup method of contraception until you know it’s safe not to do so.

-Birth control pills have a number of benefits.
-They are:
+Birth control pills have a number of benefits:

-Combination pills may also offer some protection against:
+There are also benefits depending on the type of pill.
+Combination pills may also provide some protection against:

 - ectopic pregnancy

 - endometrial and ovarian cancer

 - heavy periods

 Progestin-only pills have other benefits as well, such as being safer for women who: